 }

 We know by now that Apple Pay is only available on devices that have the Secure Element chip.
 On devices that do not have this, we can still use the pre-build form component from the Stripe SDK (STPPaymentCardTextField), or even create your own credit card form.
-The recommended method is to use the Apple Pay framework, and only fall back to the Stripe form component, should Apple Pay not be available for your device.
+The recommended method is to use the Apple Pay framework, and only fall back to the Stripe form component should Apple Pay not be available for your device.

 If Apple Pay does not fully work in a simulator, you will have to use a device to debug your app, or use the ApplePayStubs library from the Stripe SDK.
 See the Stripe instructions on how to configure ApplePayStubs here: